 6. Prolonged Grief

 If the grief lasts for 12 months or longer, it can be termed prolonged grief.
 Generally, it starts as “typical” grief but never gets better.
-The person finds it difficult to get out of the overwhelming emotions with a longing for and a preoccupation with the deceased loved one.
+The person finds it difficult to get out of the overwhelming emotions of longing for and preoccupation with the deceased loved one.